fawda123/oss2017_synthesis/presentations/BN_ProcessNotes.md

-Developing a BN using pre and post impolementation of restoration activities in Tamba Bay
+BN of pre and post restoration activities in Tampa Bay
 ========================================================
 author: Varela, Patricia
 date: July 23, 2017